OfficeVerifier Component

 DoAction is a generic method available in every component.
 It is used to perform an additional action introduced after the product major release.
 The list of actions is not fixed, and may be flexibly extended over time.

-The unique identifier of the action is provided in ActionID parameter.
-ActionParams contains a list of parameters for the action in the form of PARAM1=VALUE1;PARAM2=VALUE2;....
+ActionParams contains the value of a single parameter, or a list of multiple parameters for the action in the form of PARAM1=VALUE1;PARAM2=VALUE2;....

 Open Method (OfficeVerifier Component)